Deutscher Text am Ende.

 Dedicated to the Immaculate Conception of the Virgin Mary, but called by everyone Our Lady of the Miracles because of a miraculous image of the Virgin Mary standing above the main altar, this late 15th- century church is a symbol of the Venice of that time: rich, with a sophisticated sense of beauty, proud to carry on the classical legacy of the antique world, and proud of its very miracle: to stand on the water, like the church itself.

 It all began at the end of the 1470ies, when an image of the Virgin Mary that had been on a wall of the Amadi family palace for the last seventy years, unexpectedly healed a woman who had been stabbed by a relative.

-From that moment, hundreds of people started to gather every day in order to pray the sacred image.
-The Amadi family promoted a fund raising in order to build a proper chapel for the painting.
+From that moment, hundreds of people started to gather every day in order to pray for the sacred image.
+The Amadi family promoted fundraising in order to build a proper chapel for the painting.

 Venetians proved to be so generous (maybe due also to the fact that they were promised some indulgences…) that it was possible to commission to Pietro Lombardo and his sons Tullio and Antonio a building that was small in scale but richly ornate with precious marbles.

 Pietro was responsible not only for the construction of the building but also for the design of the many carvings that ornate columns, capitals, pediments, arches, altar, bases, and benches,

 An extraordinary variety of acanthus and other leafage on the capitals, of different geometrical patterns used as freeze and frames for the architectural elements, mythological and biblical figures forces the eye of the visitor to explore every corner of the church.

 On the pillars before the altar, there are some mysterious sea-creatures, kind of fish-women (which later would be called sirens), tritons, and putti.
 It has been suggested that they might indicate the miraculous fortune of Venice built on the water.